Ericsjq/JingQi-Browser/README.md

 ## About

 JingQi Browser is a secure browser built on top of cefpython3 and tkinter.
-This browser places special emphasis on privacy and security, using advanced encryption techniques to ensure that your online activities remain private.
+This browser places special emphasis on privacy and security, using advanced encryption techniques to ensure that your online activities remain private.And supports a special encrypted top-level domain: .jq, you can be here.
+There are some hidden operations on the jq site.

 ## Features